Install Bitwarden on Ubuntu Server 22.04 LTS

 First, you need to request an installation ID and installation key to host Bitwarden on your server.
 You must use a unique ID and key for each Bitwarden installation.

-Follow the link, enter your email address in the “Admin Email Address” field and click on the “Submit” button.
+Go to the Bitwarden hosting setup page, enter your email address in the “Admin Email Address” field, and then click the “Submit” button to continue.

 Save the resulting “Installation Id” and “Installation Key”.
 These values will be required during Bitwarden installation.